yctercero/yctercero.github.io/_posts/2016-08-06-javascript-fundamentals-this-.call-.apply-.bind.markdown

 3. ‘this’ within methods is bound to what is to the left of the call time dot upon invocation of the method
 4. .call is used to explicitly bind ‘this’ to an object and pass through arguments
 5. .apply is used exactly like .call except that you pass the parameters within an array
+6. .bind creates an anonymous function that assigns the value of 'this' as the first parameter passed in

 [scoping]: https://yctercero.github.io/hackreactor/javascript/scope/lexical/in-memory/2016/08/03/jacvascript-fundamentals-scope.html